xtreme8000/BetterSpades/README.md

 * Different branding from BetterSpades
 * Show the name of the item you're holding when you're sprinting to prevent confusion (Toggleable - Only shows tools, not guns)
 * Many small improvements to the game such as longer chat history, bigger fonts sizes for things that were too small etc.
+* Improved the player name indicator when in spectator mode
+* Popup messages are smaller and lower on the screen and don't last as long
-* Bullet spread and recoil is the same as the spread and recoil in OpenSpades
+* Bullet spread and recoil are the same as the spread and recoil in OpenSpades
-* Improved names above players in spectator mode (Now shows their gun and their player ID)
+* The tent refills your clip and magazine, so no reloading needed when you go to a tent!
+* Other additional settings
 * Always kept up to date with the main BetterSpades repository
 * **And more!**